BAJAJ BROKING

 The bottom line is that bonds have many beneficial features for different kinds of investors.
 Once you understand how bonds work and what their key features are, you can create a plan to include these debt securities in your portfolio.

-If you are a conservative investor, the guaranteed returns on these instruments align with your risk tolerance levels.
+If you are a conservative investor, the stable returns on these instruments align with your risk tolerance levels.
 On the other hand, if you are an aggressive investor who is willing to take on more risk, you can make use of bonds to bring some stability to your overall portfolio.

 Share this article: